grischdian/kivy-raspbian/README.md

 Maybe considering using not the Master branch, there is also a branch called `stable-1.10` if you want to go on a more stable version.

+## Download example app

+Clone the Kivy Git Repo [here](https://github.com/kivy/kivy), go to `./kivy/examples/demo/touchtracer/` and edit the `main.py` according to the instructions above.

 ## Add at the beginning of your `main.py` the following

 ```